nmfs-opensci/chapnum-equations/README.md

 ## Status

 It is kind of working but adds `<script>MathJax.config.section=chap-num</script>` every where including the sidebar and I need it to only be in the `<header>` tag.

+the title is in a pandoc.metablock, I think. need to use lua filter to access that.